danicalacuesta/digital-stress-classifier/README.md

 # ticketmaster-event-sales-prediction
-Utilizes Ticketmaster API to collect event metadata to predict the popularity of concert tickrtsales
+Utilizes Ticketmaster API to collect event metadata to predict the popularity of concert ticket sales